 Please never leave your children unsupervised.

-No Smoking, No Guns, No Drugs.
+No Smoking of any kind, No Guns, No Drugs.
 No Dogs (it’s a health issue).

 1. EMERGENCIES.
 If you witness a medical emergency, call 911.
 Then please alert an USA of Indiana Officer of the Day if available as USA of Indiana may be able to help direct first responders to the precise location.
 On your 911 call, please give the operator the name and address of the soccer complex and field number and as much of this information as you can:

 Mary & John Geisse Soccer Complex